Blog

 This deletes the orders for customers who are inactive.

-with RETURNING
+DELETE with RETURNING clause

-clause, which will return the deleted rows.
+Some databases allow to use RETURN clause, which will return the deleted rows.

 DELETE FROM employees